COLLEGE OF ARTS & SCIENCES

 All written work is to be typed, including most in-class writing.
 All paper assignments will be covered in detail well before they are due.
 All papers must be typed, double-spaced, Times New Roman font, 12pt., with 1” borders on top, sides, and bottom according to MLA format.

 Each major written assignment will include planning, drafting, revising, editing, and reflection.
 You are responsible for turning in all materials related to an assignment.
 This includes: invention strategies, draft versions, peer critiques, a final version, and a reflection.
-Failure to submit drafts, peer critiques, or reflections on the due date will affect your grade.
+Failure to submit drafts, peer critiques, revision plans, or reflections by the due date will negatively affect your grade.

 You must complete all major writing assignments in order to pass the course.
 Failure to complete any of the required assignments will result in a final course grade of F.